JuheonChu/Comp491-Transformers-TechSpike/projects/COVID-19/result/README.md

 ## Accuracy for each batch size

-Following describes the accuracy of model's predictions for each batch size.
+Following describes the accuracy of model's predictions for each iteration with following epoch sizes

-- Size of 64
-- Size of 128
-- Size of 256
+  - Epoch 50